mikependon/RepoDB/Docs/pages/introduction.rst

 Introduction
 ============

-A dynamic, lightweight, and very fast ORM .NET Library.
+A dynamic, lightweight, efficient and very fast Hybrid ORM library for .NET.

 Goal
 ----